gamertense/reactCustomCanvas/README.md

     </div>
 );
 ```
-> Keep in mind that, changing width & height affect the export image width & height.
+> Keep in mind that changing width & height affect the export image width & height.
 Therefore, I resize the image to the desired resolution at the server-side (Flask app).

 ## Changing Flask endpoint